< Terug naar resultaten

 • 3

-Today we will explore the park and go in search of wildlife on a 4 hour walk in Andasibe National Park, also known as Perinet.
-The park is home to the teddy bear-like Indri, the largest of Madagascar's lemur species, as well as other forms of flora and fauna and a wide array of bird life.
-Listening to the piercing yet melancholy cry of the Indri in the morning is an evocative sound and for those who are prepared to follow them through the thick rainforest, the reward is often a close-up view of these beautiful creatures.
-A group of five Diademed sifaka have recently been re-introduced to Andasibe from Mantadia, and if we are lucky, we may spot one of these unusual creatures.In the afternoon we return to Madagascar’s capital, known simply as 'Tana' to the locals.
-Accommodation: Au Bois Vert Hotel or similarStandard Hotel
+Today we explore Andasibe National Park (also known as Perinet) on a four-hour wildlife walk.
+The park is home to indri, the largest of lemur in Madagascar, plus other flora and fauna and a wide array of birdlife.
+Listening to the piercing yet melancholy cry of the indri in the morning is an evocative sound and for those prepared to follow them through the thick rainforest, the reward is often a close-up view.
+A group of five diademed sifaka have recently been re-introduced to Andasibe from Mantadia and we may spot one of these unusual creatures if we are lucky.
+We return to Tana in the afternoon.
+Accommodation: Au Bois Vert Hotel (or similar)

 • 4